 - Student Leadership Council is an appointed group of young people who are encouraged to be leaders to the student body.
 The SLC plans events like a Christmas party, a formal event, fall and spring activities to encourage positive social interaction among the student body.
 They also sponsor various service projects throughout the year.

-- Retreat – Each year kicks off with a retreat with the 7th-12th up north in the beautiful country of Northern Arizona.
+- Retreat – Each year kicks off with a retreat with the 9th-12th up north in the beautiful country of Northern Arizona.
+Our 7th and 8th grade students enjoy a one day get-away at the start of the year as well.
 Students are encouraged to attend as this is an important time to build friendships, worship, and have fun too!

 - Spring Trip – Students work throughout the year to earn the privilege of going on the Spring Trip.
 We take them for a week to a location that is both educational and fun.
 We have spent time in Washington DC, southern Arizona, Catalina Island, and have many more trips in the works.